August 1, 2022

 A. Pecuniary Claims

-In several jurisdictions, legislation allows family members to sue to recoup actual expenses incurred as a result of the fatal accident.
-For instance, section 61 of the Ontario Family Law Act allows family members to recover their pecuniary loss resulting from the death.
-This includes actual expenses reasonably incurred for the benefit of the person killed, actual funeral expenses reasonably incurred, a reasonable allowance for travel expenses, and a reasonable allowance for the value of the housekeeping or care services the claimant provided to the victim before death.
+In several jurisdictions, legislation allows family members to commence litigation in order to recoup pecuniary claims, i.e., actual expenses incurred as a result of the fatal accident.
+For instance, section 61 of the Ontario Family Law Act allows family members to recover actual expenses reasonably incurred for the benefit of the person killed, actual funeral expenses reasonably incurred, a reasonable allowance for travel expenses, and a reasonable allowance for the value of the housekeeping or care services the claimant provided to the victim before death.
+In British Columbia, the Family Compensation Act allows a spouse, parent or child of the deceased to recover actual or expected losses of pecuniary benefits arising from the relationship that would have continued.

 B. Grief and Bereavement